gesievi/RADii/docs/tutorial/Quick_Guide/4_LV_Collaboration.rst

 Tutorial: Collaborative working
 ********************************

-Radii can be used in a linear way, sending commands and geometry from Grashopper to the viewers.
+Radii can be used in a linear way, sending commands and geometry from Grasshopper to the viewers.

-The components in the Subscribe section in Rhino Grashopper Radii can add the reverse diction to the workflow.
+The components in the Subscribe section in Rhino Grasshopper Radii can add the reverse diction to the workflow.
-With them we can send data from the viewers through the server into Grashopper.
+With them we can send data from the viewers through the server into Grasshopper.
 Because of the amount of possibilities with these components, we will only give a few examples that we found useful.

 1. **Working and assembling geometry together in the viewers on a channel:**

-  Geometry is first send from Grashopper via the PublishGeometry_ to the viewers, it is important that the shared option is selected in the component
+  Geometry is first send from Grasshopper via the PublishGeometry_ to the viewers, it is important that the shared option is selected in the component
   It can then be modified in collaboration and reimported via the `Subscribe Geometry`_ component.
   After baking or internalizing it can be permanently stored.